derek1906/FlairTest/README.md

 ## Screenshot
 <img src="https://github.com/derek1906/FlairTest/blob/master/screenshot.png" width="300">
-Figure 1: The flair was retrieved by parsing the subreddit stylesheet from /r/rickandmorty.
+Figure 1: A list of flairs found in the /r/rickandmorty stylesheet.
+Currently flairs are cached but not the size/offset information.

 ## GIF backgrounds